Flash0151/Internet-Monitor/README.md

 P.S.
 If you work at Microsoft: This is a joke.
 We love you.
 Please stop eating our data. 😘

-P.S. agin sry if this was cringe mb :(
+P.S. again sry if this was cringe mb :(